codice/alliance/distribution/sdk/sample-mgmp-server/README.md

 The Mock MGMP server runs as a standalone HTTP server that accepts CSW and returns canned responses.
 It is intended to provide a mock interface for MGMP.
 It was developed using the WireMock library.

-The Mock MGMP server uses JSON stubs which describe the mappings between requests and responses (see WireMock Stubbing for examples).
+The Mock MGMP server uses JSON stubs which describe the mappings between requests and responses (see http://wiremock.org/docs/stubbing/ for examples).
 Below is the mapping for CSW GetCapabilities request to a CSW getCapabilities response (MgmpGetCapabilities.json).

 ```json
 {